bluerobotics/ardusub-zola/advanced-usage/index.md

 It is most useful for guided and/or autonomous control, where the main display is of the vehicle's position.

-It is possible to configure the vertical direction to be fixed to North or to the vehicle's forwards direction.
+It is possible to configure the vertical direction to be fixed to North ("North-up") or to the vehicle's forwards direction ("head-up").
 {{ easy_image(src="compass-config", width=300, center=true) }}

 ##### Compass HUD